ellman12/Config-Files/README.md

-# Dotfiles
+# Config-Files
-My various dotfiles and scripts for Bash, Git, Vim, etc.
+My various dotfiles, configuration files, and scripts for Bash, Git, Neovim, Windows, browser extensions, and other programs.